Polarimetry and albedo of the Near-Earth Asteroid 2025 FA22: Results

 \subsection{Maximum positive polarisation}

 Our polarimetric measurements of \FAtt\ allow us to estimate the maximum positive fraction of linear polarisation \pmax, a determination that is possible only in rare cases when the object is observed at phase angles up to at least $100-110^\circ$.
-This parameter potentially provides an important constraint for the modelling of the asteroid's surface properties, such as its albedo and grain size \citep{Ito2018}.
-Generally, theoretical predictions of \pmax\ can be compared only with laboratory measurements with lunar data, because \pmax\ has been determined only for the Moon and a handful of NEAs.
-Our polarimetric data of \FAtt\ thus represent an important addition to the observational constraints for modelling work.
+This parameter potentially provides an important constraint for the modelling of the asteroid’s surface properties, such as its surface regolith grain size \citep{Ito2018}.
+Figure~3 of \citet{GeaDol86} shows an empirical relationship between \pmax\ and albedo for different sizes of particles.
+According to this plot, our \pmax\ $\simeq14$\% and albedo $\simeq0.17$ tells us that the particles are large, at least larger than $200\,\mu$m.